-- 4. In any event programmes shall not contain product placement of: - (a) cigarettes, electronic cigarettes, refill containers and other tobacco products or product placement from undertakings whose principal activity is the manufacture or sale of [...] those products; - (b) specific medicinal products or medical treatments available only on prescription in the Member State under whose jurisdiction the media service provider falls.
+- 4. In any event programmes shall not contain product placement of: - (a) cigarettes and other tobacco products, as well as electronic cigarettes and refill containers covered by Article 20 of the Directive 2014/40/EU [...] or product placement from undertakings whose principal activity is the manufacture or sale of [...] those products; - (b) specific medicinal products or medical treatments available only on prescription in the Member State under whose jurisdiction the media service provider falls.